g-jensen/blog/_posts/2023-07-18-new-project.md

 chose to go my own path and decided to make a simple math language.
 The language will support basic operations like addition and subtraction.
 It will also include math functions like `exp` and `ln`.
 Additionally, it will be possible to create constant symbols to store a value (e.g. `A = 5`).
-While not allowing the user to create custom function, it will support built-in higher-order functions.
+While not allowing the user to create custom functions, it will support some built-in higher-order functions.
 All of this will be done in a REPL style environment.